In-depth

 BUYER BEWARE ⚠️

-Several Chinese distributors offer the export of Leaf batteries into New Zealand.
-Even if these companies are legitimate (and not a scam), there are major issues with after-sales support.
+Several Chinese distributors offer to export Leaf batteries to New Zealand.
+Even if these companies are legitimate (and not scams), there are major issues with after-sales support.

-If faulty cells were discovered in the battery pack, it would be at the consumer’s cost to get the battery dismantled and replacement cells fitted (even if the company did actually ship over any replacement parts).
+If faulty cells were discovered in the battery pack, it would be at the buyer’s cost to dismantle the battery and fit replacement cells (even if the company actually shipped over any replacement parts).

 Will insurers cover a replacement battery?

 This is a grey area.
-If $13,000 is spent on a new battery – will insurers increase their cover by that much?
+If $10,000 is spent on a new battery – will insurers increase their cover by that much?
+If you have an agreed value policy, then check your insured amount.

 There is a healthy aftermarket for used Leaf battery modules (repurposed as home storage).
 This appears to be in the domain of the DIY hobbyist.